West London Extension Specialists

 Won't show recent local projects

-A genuine West London extension builder has dozens of completed jobs nearby.
-Ask for three addresses you can drive past or two recent clients you can call.
-If they dodge or send "private references," there's a reason.
+A genuine West London extension builder has completed jobs nearby.
+Ask for recent projects or reviews you can check.
+If they dodge or send only “private references,” there’s usually a reason.
+You can read our reviews on Google and Checkatrade.

 ★★★★★